 Areas in Folkestone and Hythe are at risk of flooding from a number of sources, including tidal and surface water flooding, as well as flooding from groundwater, streams, ditches and the coast.
 Storm events and surges can also affect the district.
+For example, flooding along the Pent Stream is caused by poor urban drainage and high intensity storm events.
+There is also a risk of tide-locking in the future as a result of a rise in sea level.
 However, many areas benefit from the protection provided by a diverse range of flood defence infrastructure.